 Balance transfer cards can be a good tool if you’re paying a high APR on another card’s debt.
 Moving your existing balances from other cards can help you:

-- Save money.
-If you’re set to pay $200 in interest on another card, transferring your balance instead to a card offering a 0% intro APR can help you keep that $200 in your pocket if you pay off your debt before your intro reverts.
+If you’re set to pay $200 in interest on another card, transferring your balance to a card offering a 0% intro APR can help you keep that $200 in your pocket if you pay off your debt before your rate reverts.

 How to apply for a balance transfer card